How to compress JPG on Mac: Easy methods for any user

 Most image processing apps will also have the option to go back to a stage in the editing process, so don’t worry if you’ve made a mistake in the image size or format you’ve changed it to — there is a way to go back.

-Now you know several simple ways to compress a JPEG on your Mac.
+Now you know several simple ways to compress a JPEG file on your Mac.
 Every method has its advantages, and depending on your workflow, you can choose the one that works best for you.
-And if you want to put your time towards other tasks, while delegating image processing to a trusted and efficient app — you can do that by using Squash, PhotoBulk, or Permute.

-Best of all, all three apps — Squash, PhotoBulk, and Permute are available to you absolutely free through the seven-day trial of Setapp, a platform with more than 230 best-in-class macOS and iOS apps that can become your effortless solution to any tech problem and beyond.
+Best of all, the three premium apps — Squash, PhotoBulk, and Permute are available to you absolutely free through the seven-day trial of Setapp.
+The platform has more than 260 best-in-class macOS and iOS apps that can become your effortless solution to any tech problem and beyond.
 Don’t take our word for it — give Setapp a try now and see for yourself!

 Sign up to Setapp and try them for free.